RodricBr/Bash-Command-Injection/README.md

 ## Advanced Command Injection WAF Bypassing using Bash
-This Technique is unique since it avoids using `eval` and `exec`.
-It also utilizes binary encoding which is hard to detect and uses **Here-string** that is an unusual execution path.
-See [Full Explanation](#full-explanation) for more information.
+This technique performs command obfuscation without relying on `eval` or `exec` by chaining Bash features: binary literals are interpreted via arithmetic expansion `$((2#binaryValue))` to produce decimal values that correspond to octal digits. <br>
+These digits are then reinterpreted as octal escape sequences within ANSI-C quoted strings `$'...'`, reconstructing the original command.
+The payload is delivered through a here-string `<<<`, causing the decoded string to be consumed as input by a command interpreter (e.g., bash), forming a non-obvious execution path.

+-> See [Full Explanation](#full-explanation) for more in-depth information.

 <br>